eXept Software AG Logo

 by #becoming another object.

-can be easily replaced)
+which can be easily replaced)

 Therefore, you SHOULD rewrite any application that does this,

-to make use of OrderedCollections or any other collection which
+to make use of OrderedCollections or any other collection which can grow fast.

-standard error whenever such an operation is performed (see #grow).
+whenever such an operation is performed (see #grow).

-Also note, that some other smalltalk systems do NOT allow
+Also note that some other Smalltalk systems do NOT allow

 fix size collection to change their size, and that future

-ST/X versions may be changed to trigger an error (instead of a
+ST/X versions may be changed to trigger an error

-warning) in those situations.
+(instead of a warning) in those situations.

 Class protocol: